 From the 1880s the game that came to be known as Australian Rules football spread from Victoria, west to South Australia and Western Australia, and south to Tasmania.

 Rugby union and league prevailed in New South Wales and Queensland but, a century later in 1982, financially troubled South Melbourne relocated to Sydney.
 The VFL's desire to build a national league began to be realised when Brisbane and West Coast were admitted to the competition in 1987.

 The League further acknowledged the national expansion of Australian Rules when it changed its name to the Australian Football League (AFL) in 1990.
 Since then, Adelaide (1991), Fremantle (1995) and Port Adelaide (1997) have joined and foundation club Fitzroy merged with the Brisbane Bears to form the Brisbane Lions after the 1996 season.

-Recent additions to the AFL are Gold Coast (2011) and Greater Western Sydney (2012), broadening the competition to an 18-team league.
+The addition of teams from the Gold Coast (2011) and Greater Western Sydney (2012) broadened the competition to an 18-team league.

 Evolution, not an invention